api3dao/vitepress-docs/docs/guides/qrng/qrng-remix/index.md

 - `withdraw()` is used to request a withdrawal from the QRNG Airnode.
 The Airnode picks up the request, and sends the funds from the `sponsorWallet` to the contract using `receive()` that inturn sends the funds back to the owner.
+  It calls the `requestWithdrawal` function of the `airnodeRrp` contract.

 ```solidity
   receive() external payable {